Money 101 — part 3

 run is used for situations in which those with claims against money held in reserve are moved to redeem those claims for fear that they are about to lose value.
 A run reduces reserves of money held to honor claims; if that reduction itself exhausts reserves before claims cease to be presented, then the run may cause the claims to lose value.
 Fear of a run may therefore provoke a run, and claims may thus become worthless as a result of the fear of their becoming worthless.

-Although partial-reserve issuance literally creätes money, the money that it creätes is founded on that money with which the issuer has promised redemption; and, while that base may be subject to some sort of variation, it is not subject to variation through the same process as the money creäted by partial-reserve issuance.
+Although partial-reserve issuance literally creätes money, the money that it creätes is founded on that money with which the issuer has promised redemption; and, while that base may be subject to variation of some sort, it is not subject to variation through the same process as the money creäted by partial-reserve issuance.
 The base itself might somehow be destroyed, but it would not be reduced by runs against those promising to redeem notes for it.

 (In a section below, we will examine the proposition that it is fraud for those who safe-keep money to hold only partial reserves.)